 - Cornelia de Lange Syndrome: The reduced development that happens before and after birth and leads to the abnormal condition of the bones in the arms, hands, and fingers is categorized as Cornelia de Lange Syndrome.
 Most people are affected individually and have behavioral issues; the growth stage affects their social and communication approach.
 Apart from these, heart defects and eye problems are also found in some people along with this condition.

 - Fetal Hydantoin Effect: Children born with this syndrome may have a non-uniform small size during birth with high development of hair on the face and body.
 This condition also shows lessened growth of toe and fingernails.
 Prenatal Hydantoin Syndrome is caused by the exposure of the fetus to Dilantin.

 - Timothy syndrome: The co-occurrence of both webbing at a birth rate of ~0.03% is the sign conspicuous for this syndrome.
 This syndrome is unusual during birth and leads to childhood multisystem disorder.
 Patients exhibit various growth defects that include webbing and it can also be associated with congenital disorder, genetic syndrome, and cardiac arrhythmia, in which the QT timing lasts longer.

-Apart from the above list of rare conditions, there are more than 50 distinct syndromes that are linked with webbing of the digits.
+Apart from the above list of rare conditions, more than 50 distinct syndromes are linked with webbing of the digits.
 It is advisable to consult the physician right at the beginning to overcome this situation.